blakesmods/web/apps/web/content/docs/1.21/mysticalcustomization/editing-crops.md

 ### Crux

 You can change the required crux block to this crop.
 A crux is a block that must be placed underneath the farmland for this crop to grow.

-**2.1.7 or later:** you can remove the crux from a crop by setting the value to `null`.
+You can remove the crux from a crop by setting the value to `null`.

 ```json
 {
   "crux": "minecraft:cobblestone"